 Hives aren’t contagious, meaning you won’t develop them on your skin by touching hives on another person.
-However, the trigger that causes this skin reaction can be contagious.
+However, the trigger causing this skin reaction can be contagious.

 Contact with an allergen is the most common cause of hives.
 Allergic hives aren’t contagious.